zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

 tags: ["python", "code"]
 ---

-Some time ago I have started to do Python coding and subscribed myself to [Dailycoding](https://www.dailycodingproblem.com) to improve my Python skills.
+Recently I have started to study Python coding and subscribed myself to [Dailycoding](https://www.dailycodingproblem.com) to improve my Python skills.
 It works the way that they send you a coding problem each day that you can solve.

-First day I have received a coding problem [Feb27_2019.py](https://gitlab.com/zerodayz/dailycoding/blob/master/Feb27_2019.py) that gives you `list of integers` and number `k` as an input.
-You need to find whether any two numbers from the `list` adds up to `k`.
+First day I have received a coding problem [Feb27_2019.py](https://gitlab.com/zerodayz/dailycoding/blob/master/Feb27_2019.py) that gives you a `list of integers` and number `k` as an input.
+You need to find whether any two numbers from the `list` add up to `k`.

-The first solution that came to my mind was using `double for-loop`, basically iterate over each element in the given `list` and try to `sum` the two values to see if they adds up to `k`:
+The first solution that came to my mind was using `double for-loop`, which iterates over each element in the given `list` and tries to `sum` the two values to see if they add up to `k`:

 ## Double for-loop